Skip to main content

 • Check our full list of modular Certificates of Higher Education.

 • Certificates are standalone University of London qualifications, which also offer a flexible route into university.
-They are usually held on just one evening a week, so they are easy to fit into your busy schedule.
+They are usually held on just one evening a week, so they are easy to fit into a busy schedule, but some run in the daytime, including Saturdays, so check your particular course for details.

-• Certificates are taught at first-year degree level and can comprise a mixture of compulsory and option modules.
-You can build up your credits to progress to degree study at Birkbeck if you wish (you must successfully complete 120 credits to gain a Certificate of Higher Education).
+• Certificates are taught at first-year degree level and can be made up of a mixture of compulsory and optional modules.
+You can build up your credits to progress to degree study at Birkbeck if you wish - you must successfully complete 120 credits to gain a Certificate of Higher Education.

-• Most of our certificates have no formal entry requirements and are open to all students, but it is advisable that you can read, write and speak English fluently.
+• Most of our certificates have no formal entry requirements and are open to all students, but it's advisable that you can read, write and speak English fluently.

 • There are two types of certificate - modular and programme:

-• Modular: Modular certificates are flexible.
-You study at your own pace, usually taking one or two short courses which are also modules for that course each year.
-They are usually one to two years in duration and you build up your credits to gain the full Certificate of Higher Education.
-(Note: if you wish to apply for a student loan, you must be studying modules worth at least 30 credits a year.)
+• Modular: Modular certificates allow you to study at your own pace, usually taking one or two short courses which are also modules for that course each year.
+These modular certificates usually last one to two years and you build up your credits to gain the full Certificate of Higher Education.
+Note: if you wish to apply for a student loan, you must be studying modules worth at least 30 credits a year.

-• Programme: Programme certificates last one or two years and are structured like undergraduate degrees.
-You have to complete requisite compulsory and option modules in a particular order and complete an application form for entry to the whole programme.
-You can find these types of Certificates of Higher Education on our undergraduate prospectus.
+• Programme: Programme certificates are structured like undergraduate degrees and last one or two years.
+You have to complete the required compulsory and optional modules in a particular order and you need to complete an application form for entry to the whole course - find out more about entry requirements.
+Browse these programme Certificates of Higher Education in our online undergraduate course pages.

-• Some certificates prepare you for direct entry to degrees, in particular Life Sciences for Subjects Allied to Medicine prepares you for a wide range of BSc degrees and related professional training.
+• Some certificates prepare you for direct entry to degrees, for example Life Sciences for Subjects Allied to Medicine prepares you for a wide range of BSc degrees and science-related professional training.

 Credit or non-credit bearing